 All of these scenarios aren’t meant to scare you.
 They are meant to show you how travel insurance for your cruise can come in handy.
 In all of these scenarios travel insurance would cover you, providing compensation for any money out of pocket you lost.

-Why Cruise Insurance is Important, Yet People Don’t Buy
+Why We Think Cruise Insurance is Important, Yet People Don’t Buy

 In fact, you might be surprised at what travel insurance for your cruise can cover.
 From having to cancel your cruise for certain reasons, being delayed and missing the ship, getting hurt or sick and requiring medical attention, or even having an emergency that cuts your trip short, insurance can cover you in many cases.